Talitrus/BCS_dada2/README.md

 # BCS Pipeline Documentation
 ## Introduction
 This README serves as a virtual lab notebook.
 We will document the scripts and the order that they're run in on here.
 This pipeline is built for use on a server that utilizes SLURM.
+I'm currently in the process of cleaning up this repo and improving documentation, so expect things to be incomplete but improving.

+The repo is in the middle of undergoing a reorganization to where the scripts should be run in numeric order for simplicity.
+Expect there to be irrelevant bits that haven't been cleaned up yet.

 ## Required software
 - flexbar
 - R 3.4.2 or later
   - DADA2
   - vegan
+  - LULU OTU curation package
   - Plotly R package (properly configured for online use)
   - phyloseq
   - stringr